4 min de lecture

 The special case of scans

-Scans are the main culprits for oversized files.
-A scanner set to 300 DPI color produces enormous files.
+Scan optimization is the targeted compression of images embedded in a PDF, converting high-resolution scans to optimized JPEG while preserving text readability.
+Scans are the main culprits for oversized files: a scanner set to 300 DPI color produces enormous files.

 Avocachet compression is particularly effective on scans: it converts images to optimized JPEG while preserving text contrast.